-- 128.01 Subject to Article 128.02, should Surfers be tied on the Leaderboard, their tie will be broken in accordance with Article 140. - 128.02 Should the top two Surfers be tied in a Final, the Surfers will Surf Off in a format determined by the Commissioners Office at the time.
+- 128.01 Subject to Article 128.02, should Surfers be tied on the Leaderboard, their tie will be broken in accordance with Article 149. - 128.02 Should the top two Surfers be tied in a Final, the Surfers will Surf Off in a format determined by the Office of Tours and Competition at the time.